-days corresponds to the end of the lock-up period described in "Shares Eligible for Future Sale-Lock-Up Agreements" beginning on page 148.
+180 days corresponds to the end of the lock-up period described in "Shares Eligible for Future Sale-Lock-Up Agreements" beginning on page 147.
 This lock-up period may be extended under certain circumstances as described in that section.

 Moreover, beginning after the lock-up period described in "Shares Eligible for Future Sale-Lock-Up Agreements" expires, the holders of 10,928,831 shares of our common stock and 254,687 shares of our common stock issuable upon the exercise of options will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Our current directors Keith Gollust, Bruce Kovner and Robert Wilson and entities affiliated with these directors have indicated an interest in purchasing up to an aggregate of 1,000,000 shares of our common stock in this offering.
+These indications of interest are not binding agreements or commitments to purchase, and these directors and affiliated entities may elect not to purchase any shares in this offering.
+However, if any shares are purchased by Messrs.
+Gollust or Kovner or certain entities affiliated with these directors, such shares will be entitled to the registration rights set forth above.
 We also intend to register all shares of common stock that we may issue under our stock plans.
-For additional information, see "Shares Eligible for Future Sale" beginning on page 147.
+For additional information, see "Shares Eligible for Future Sale" beginning on page 146.